IBM/universal-connectors/README.md

 ## Overview

-The Guardium univer***REMOVED***l connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using S-TAPs.
+The Guardium univer***REMOVED***l cgonnector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using S-TAPs.
 The Guardium Univer***REMOVED***l Connector includes support for MongoDB, MySQL, and Amazon S3, requiring minimal configuration.
 Users can easily develop plug-ins for other data sources, and install them in Guardium.

 Figure 1.
 Guardium univer***REMOVED***l connector architecture